zce/caz/docs/create-template.md

 ### version

+The version of the template.

 - Type: `string`
-- Details: The version of the template.

 ```javascript
 module.exports = {